 “Using Align in this way — as a strategic management tool,” says Ben, “has been invaluable.”

 Four months into his company’s work with the team at Align, Ben is already seeing the benefits.
 “It’s certainly taken a lot of effort, but the cultural growth has come faster than I expected,” he said.

 And he believes financial growth will follow as a result.
 “When we’re able to draw the connections between our company’s big strategic goals and our team member’s individual tasks, we get worker buy-in and enthusiastic employees,” explained Ben.
 “And when our customers interact with employees that are excited to work with them, then you’re going to have enthusiastic customers, too.
 That’s what we’re looking for.”

 Ben thinks the “Rockefeller Habits” Align is helping to instill in Gootee are especially useful in the construction industry, with a fast-paced culture that requires transparent organizational-wide communication for success.

 But, of course, a fast-paced culture and a need for strong communication isn’t only important in the construction business.
 It’s important to every industry.

-If you’re interested in how Align’s strategic planning and execution software might be able to help transform your company’s culture, try us free for 21 days.
+If you’re interested in how Align’s strategic planning and execution software might be able to help transform your company’s culture, schedule a demo today.